 Moral behavior consists of creating values.

 What do I mean by the term values?
 Values, in a philosophic sense, are all the things that we seek to gain in order to maintain our life and achieve our happiness, things like food, shelter, technology, medicine, and art.
-For human beings, values like these can’t be found ready-made in nature, but must be created by individuals through a process of thought and effort.
+For human beings, values like these can’t be found ready-made in nature, but must be created by individuals through a process of thought and action.
 For example:

 For example, a farmer uses a portion of the money earned by selling his crops to buy a personal computer.
 Or Steve Jobs uses a portion of the money earned through selling personal computers to buy a book by his favorite author.

-The creation and trading of values is the very essence of moral behavior because it requires the exercise of all of our most crucial moral virtues, including rationality, independence, honesty, justice, productiveness, pride.
 Capitalism is the name for the social system that protects the rights of the individual to possess the values that they create by means of their virtues and to trade them with others in mutually beneficial win-win interactions.
 It does this by establishing a government whose sole purpose is to protect individual rights.

 How does a capitalist government create the conditions that make the establishment of individual rights possible?
 By abolishing the initiation of physical force, both by the government against its citizens and by private citizens against each other.
 This is the practical form by which the principle of individual rights, which protects the individual’s right to create and trade, is implemented.